joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.7.5 =

+* Bug fix: misc.issues in offline gateway
+* Change: unify behavior of offline gateway with other gateways to eliminate code exceptions and related issues...

 = 1.7.4 =